grinnell-cs/csc151-images/INSTRUCTOR.md

     git clone git@github.com:grinnell-cs/csc151-images.git

+Once you have done so, you should do most of the work in the directory.

 Make sure you have Ruby and Bundler installed on your machine.
 On the Mac, I tend to use Homebrew to get the latest versions installed.
 I believe we have them installed in MathLAN.